jorgefranconunes/tea/00README-developers-eclipse.txt

 (after contacting the release team), please read the instructions in the 00README-developers.txt file.

+PDM does not support the maintenance of the Eclipse project settings folder .project (and as such, it is not part of the release), so please check with your project manager (or PDM services) which are the recommended project settings (coding conventions, etc...).

 Tea uses an Ant 1.7 compatible build file, so, the following instructions are based on importing existing sources, and using an ant build script under Eclipse.